-So how much does Netflix now cost, and what are your membership options in 2019?
+Netflix plans are designed to cover not just the number of people that can share your account, but your video streaming quality as well.
+So how much does each of the Netflix plans cost, and what exactly are your membership options in 2020?
 Let’s jump right in.

 What you get: With a Basic Netflix plan, you really do just get the basics.
 It’s perfect for a casual media consumer who lives alone though.
 The $9 price tag gets you access to the streaming service on one screen, in regular definition — no HD.